nex-maximus/hackathon.genai.team-jedi-hackathon-dev/docs_src/index.md

 In this project, a single-channel, wav-format sound file is sent over REST from the Swagger UI to the BentoML Sound Detection Pipeline container.
 This container then calls OpenVino Model Server (OVMS) Docker container over gRPC to get the model status.
 The Sound Detection Pipeline container will then run the Python inferencing and send the inference results over REST to the business logic application service.
-The business logic container is then responsible for parsing the inference results and sending it via MQTT to the data export service.
+The business logic container is then responsible for parsing the inference results and persisting it to the InfluxDB.
+Initially it was discussed to create a separate data layer using EdgeX for persisting the data to influxDB.
+However, later decided to make direct call to InfluxDB from business logic microservice to keep it simple as adding additional microservice to this solution was an overhead.
+Ideally architecture should have separated these out, but complexity of setting up the data layer via EdgeX made us pivot to make direct calls to database.
-The Data Export service takes the MQTT results and sends them over MQTT to InfluxDB.
 InfluxDB is responsible for storing the time-series data that is then visualized in a Grafana dashboard.
 The Grafana dashboard is configured for viewing inference results and sending email notifications.

 ## Get Started
 Provide step-by-step instructions for getting started.